arijoon/vendaire-discord-bot/dev-utils/scripts.md

 # Developer scripts to help with development

-## Generating index files from existing directories:
+## Generating index files from existing directories

 interfaces: